Wilmslow: Buses

-Wilmslow's main bus interchange is at Bank Square; it is served by D&G Bus, who provide services to Altrincham, Macclesfield Manchester Airport, and Handforth Dean.
+Wilmslow's main bus interchange is at Bank Square; it is served by D&G Bus, which provides services to Altrincham, Macclesfield, Manchester Airport and Handforth Dean.

 There is also a free bus service, between Knutsford and Handforth Dean retail park.

 Roads

 The A34 road, which links Salford and Winchester, by-passes the town centre to the east; this was later extended around neighbouring Alderley Edge.
 It joins the A555 at Handforth Dean, which has been extended to Manchester Airport.

+Air

-Manchester Airport lies just four miles (6 km) along the A538 to the north-west, but Wilmslow lies away from the approach and departure routes and therefore does not suffer from aircraft noise as Hale Barns and Heald Green do.
+Manchester Airport lies just 4 mi along the A538 to the north-west, but Wilmslow lies away from the approach and departure routes; it therefore does not suffer from aircraft noise as Hale Barns and Heald Green do.